Top 3 Woods for Pipe Smokers | Mr. Brog Handmade Pipes

 When lighting your pipe it is preferred to use a pipe lighter or wooden matches.
 The first light is called the ‘charring light’.
 Its purpose is to create a charred ‘lid’ of tobacco that will hold the second light.
 When creating the charring light, move the flame all around the tobacco, igniting it completely, but be careful not to scorch the bowl rim.
 Once completed, tamp the charred lid down gently.
 Now you are ready for the second light.
 Puff slowly and move your lighter over the charred tobacco making sure to light the entire bowl.

-Here at Mr.Brog the majority of our pipes are crafted from Pear and Briar wood.
+Here at Mr.Brog the majority of our pipes are crafted from Pear and Briar wood, since we believe that they are the best wood for pipes.
 There are also some other great woods like oak, Cherrywood and Mahogany but Pear and Briar are our favorites.